Configuring BGP Neighbors for a Cato Socket

 2. From the navigation menu, click Site Settings > BGP.

 3. Click New.
-The Add Rule panel opens.
+The Add BGP Neighbor panel opens.

 4. In the General section, enter the Name for this rule that defines the BGP neighbor.

-5. In the ASN Settings section, configure the BGP Neighbor's ASN and Cato's ASN.
+5. In the ASN Settings section, configure the BGP Peer ASN and Cato's ASN.

 For more about changing the default ASN for Cato (see Using BGP in the Cato Cloud).

-6. In the IPs section, enter the BGP Neighbor's IP address.
+6. In the IPs section, enter the BGP Peer IP address.

-7. In the Routing section, define the BGP routing behavior for your network:
+7. In the Policy section, define the BGP routing behavior for your network:

-1. The Advertise options lets you configure how the Socket advertises the BGP routes for this neighbor:
+1. The Advertise options let you configure how the site advertises the BGP routes for this neighbor.

 Note: The entire range of SDP users is advertised to the BGP peer as a single route.

-2. In the Accept section, select Dynamic Ranges to configure the Cato Socket to accept the dynamic IP addresses that are published by this neighbor.
-For most scenarios, this option is enabled.
-When you disable this option, you are limiting the dynamic propagation from this BGP neighbor.
+2. In the Accept section, select whether the site accepts or drops the dynamic IP addresses that are published by this neighbor.
+When you select a Drop option, you are limiting the dynamic propagation from this BGP neighbor.
+For more information about lists of BGP routes, see Working with BGP Filtering.

 For example, in deployments that use AWS Direct Connect, BGP is required but you do not want to accept the AWS dynamic addresses.
-In these deployments, we recommend that you disable this option.
+In these deployments, we recommend that you select Drop All.

 8. To authenticate BGP MD5 using a pre-shared secret, in the Additional: section, select MD5 Auth.